linux-minidisc/linux-minidisc/README.md

  * `libnetmd/LICENCE.TXT`: Older version of the GPL2, already exists as `COPYING`
  * Moved `README.vuori` and `README.fedora` to `docs`/
  * `.cdtproject`, `.project`, `Doxyfile`: Deleted

+## Whole-project Doxygen tooling

+You can run `doxygen` in the project root to get browsable documentation (for the most part).